-- 5.1 The Council has a Lead Officer in its Anti-Social Behaviour team recognised by CAADA (Co-ordinated Action Against Domestic Abuse), a national charity supporting multi-agency responses. - 5.2 This Lead Officer provides: - An overview of service provision; - Advice and training; and - Up-to-date knowledge of good practice and legislation. - 5.3 Relevant service areas have the responsibility for their own case management and will have staff trained in this regard. - 5.4 The Lead Officer will work with Domestic Abuse Champions for each departmental service area and quarterly meetings will be used to share learning from recent cases, MARAC, and homicide reviews.
+- 5.1 The Council has a Safeguarding Lead Officer who is supported by Domestic Abuse champions. - 5.2 This Lead Officer provides: - An overview of service provision; - · Advice and training; and - Up-to-date knowledge of good practice and legislation. - 5.3 Relevant service areas have the responsibility for their own case management and will have staff trained in this regard. - 5.4 The Lead Officer will work with Domestic Abuse Champions for each departmental service area and quarterly meetings will be used to share learning from recent cases, MARAC, and homicide reviews.
 This is in line with the Council's structure for safeguarding. - 5.4 The Lead Officer will also be able to provide support to Human Resources where an employee may be experiencing domestic abuse, particularly where the employee may be at threat within the work place.